Budibase/website/content/blog/updates/dev-prod-switcher.md

 **Important information for existing users**
 Before this release, the old system combined data in dev and prod in a way that was often confusing.
 We are creating a clear separation to better align with standard software development.
 This new feature will help you confidently build and test your apps without affecting your live production data.

+## Documentation
+[Read the docs](https://docs.budibase.com/docs/dev-prod-switcher) to learn more about  dev/prod environments.